 is a cognitive formula

 with herbs that include

 nutrients and vitamins include

 DMAE, Inositol, Pantothenic acid,

-Trimethylglycine, Tyrosine, and
+Trimethylglycine, tyrosine amino acid, and

 It combines a delicate balance of brain circulation agents and neurotransmitter